noelleleigh/dotfiles/README.md

 ## Instructions

 1. Clone this repository
+1. Enter the new directory
-2. Run the `./install` script, or run the build script in VS Code.
+1. Run the `./install` script, or run the build script in VS Code.

 ## Libraries used